Overview – Lake Nakuru NP

 - Varied habitats support an excellent range of wildlife

-- Excellent birding with big flocks of pelicans
+- Excellent birding with big flocks of pelicans and flamingos

 - The park gets very busy in high season